pdpipe/pdpipe/docs/tutorials/runtime_parameters.md

 def scaling_decider(X: pd.DataFrame) -> str:
     """
-    Determines which type of scaling to apply by examining all numerical columns.
+    Determines what scaler to apply by examining all numerical columns.
     """
     numX = X.select_dtypes(include=np.number)
     for col in numX.columns: